Leadership and Business Fundamentals, B.A.S.

 The unique structure of this program allows you to move forward with your education to seek professional job opportunities or advance your career.
 The study of leadership and business maximizes the value of stackable credentials and allows you to prepare for future occupations that may not be reflected in current academic programs.

-To be admitted, students need to meet Grand Valley State University's minimum requirements for transfer student admissions and have completed an associate of applied science degree, an associate of applied arts and science degree, an associate in business degree, or similar technical applied degrees.
+To be admitted, students need to meet Grand Valley State University’s minimum requirements for transfer student admissions and have completed or be in their last semester of an associate of applied science degree, an associate of general studies, an associate of applied arts and science degree, an associate in business degree, or similar technical applied degrees.

 Visit the Admissions website for undergraduate requirements and to begin your application.